yochaigal/cairn/wip/2e/growth.md

 ## Triggers: a Framework for Growth

-As characters engage with the game world, they are increasingly forced to change and adapt to the new realities in the fiction.
+As characters engage with the game world, they must increasingly adapt to new realities in the fiction.
 Some of these adaptations are minor and rarely revisited again.
 Others are cumulative, representing a collection of related experiences.
 And some experiences are so powerful that their impact is immediate and unparalleled.
 For each of these it can be helpful to assign _Triggers_, or opportunities for growth.
-These represent significant turning points or inflections in a character's life, and should be met with a permanent and related change!
-There are many potential triggers for growth.
-The following is an inexhaustive list:
+These represent significant turning points in a character's life, and should be met with a permanent and related change!
+The following examples represent an inexhaustive list:

 - Injury or contamination by a powerful entity
 - Exposure to a powerful Relic
 - Advancement within a Faction
 - Resolution of a Bond or Omen
 - Forging a relationship with a being of great power
-- Interacting with something (someone) they do not understand
+- Interacting with something (or someone) they do not understand
-- Overcoming a long-time woe
+- Overcoming a long-time woe or misdeed
 - Success despite a limited talent or ability
 - Failure despite a natural talent or ability
 - Research or specialized training (typically during Downtime)
+- Long-term exposure to a Spellbook or Relic

-### Finding Triggers
+### Examples

 ## Downtime & Growth

-Downtime procedures are a great way for PCs to focus on training or specialization.
+Downtime procedures are a great way for PCs to focus on training, specialization, research, or faction relationships.

-### Older Examples

-- Two days of study under a former royal archer has taught you how to fire arrows more effectively.
-Attacks with a longbow are enhanced.
-- After two weeks' of daily practice with the _Blade of Gwoed_, you feel confident enough to use the deadly weapon in combat.
-Critical Damage: target loses a limb or is disemboweled (your choice).
-- Three days' worth of study under the tutelage of a skilled warrior has taught you how to never be surprised.
-You no longer need to make a DEX save before combat (unless the Warden says otherwise).
-- Five nights of intense study with the _Book of Curses_ has given you an edge in battle.
-If you insult an opponent before combat, all of their attacks against you and your friends are impaired.
-- After training with the _Mourning Monks of Es'ta_, you can now speak with the dead.
-You are deprived afterwards.